-When the applications period is open and we have received all of your documents correctly, the Masters Admission team will review your application and you will be notified if you have been admitted or not.
+The application period will open in November for the following academic year.
+We will review the candidates in three separate Admissions Calls throughout the year, reviewing only the candidates who’ve submitted their complete application files before the deadline.
 Due to the high demand and competition, we recommend that you apply as soon as possible.
 If you are admitted, you have a 15-day period to make a deposit of 20% of the tuition fee.

 If you are admitted, your place in the program is not guaranteed until you make the deposit.
 If the 15-day period has passed, you remain on the “Waiting List”, meaning that when you are able to make the payment, you must check first to see if there are any places.

 *The remaining 80% of the tuition must be paid in September of the year your course begins.

 Before coming to Spain, students may be required to apply for a student visa.
 Tourist or work visas are not valid for study in a Spanish university.
 Students are responsible for their visa applications, and UIC will provide support for any necessary letters from the university for the student.
 Admitted students will be provided the contact of a lawyer, expert in immigration and student visas, who provides consultation services to UIC students.
 We do not provide letters for the student’s dependents or relatives.
 You are responsible for checking the application processes and requirements specific to your nationality with your local Spanish Consulate or Embassy.